 - VIPAKA (after taste that develops post digestion): Katu (Pungent)

 - VIRYA (potency): Sheet (Cold potency)

 Many herbs as per Ayurvedic research and knowledge perform special action which is exclusive of their normal properties.
-This effect of these herbs sometimes comes handy in dealing with crucial health condition which may not be dealt with so easily otherwise.
+The effect of these herbs sometime comes handy in dealing with crucial health condition which may not be dealt with so easily otherwise.